TobyYang7/TobyYang7.github.io/_pages/about.md

 selected_papers: true # includes a list of selected papers
 ---

 Hi, this is Toby's homepage.
-I am a year 3 undergraduate student at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en), majoring in **Computer Science and Engineering.**
+I am a year 3 undergraduate student at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en), majoring in **Computer Science and Engineering (Artificial Intelligence Stream).**

 I am deeply passionate about the field of deep learning and currently exploring technologies like **Graph Neural Networks (GNN) and Large Language Models (LLM).** Additionally, I am experimenting with integrating LLM with graph to explore new possibilities.